Those Who Survived The Boss From Hell

 Defining the Parameters

-As you are not dealing with a rational human being, you have no reason to feel guilt, commitment, interest, or any form of loyalty.
+As you are not dealing with a rational human being, you have no reason to feel guilt if you unwork.
+No need for commitment, even interest in the job.
+And certainly, no loyalty.

 These are a few ‘survivor stories’.

-The BFH was in his ‘lair’ his large office, festooned with various ‘awards’ he had received.
+The BFH was in his ‘lair’.
+This was his large office, festooned with various ‘awards’ he had received.
 He gave her his imperious look and immediately told her that it was impossible.
-Too much work.

 On Friday she left at her usual time.

-During the days between her request for leave and her leaving on Friday, Mrs. Scott took all personal items from her space.
+During the days between her request for leave and departure on Friday, Mrs. Scott clandestinely took all personal items from her space, deleted a large number of files from her computer, these were crucial files.
+Mrs. Scott in no way betrayed this was her last week on the job.

 Eric was not upset.

-There was a cricket match at Sabina yesterday, which he intended to see.
-He'd gone out bought his ticket, returned to the office, got his chewing out, left, delivered the item, and went to watch the match, which he thoroughly enjoyed.
+There had been a cricket match at Sabina yesterday.
+He'd bought his ticket, arrived at the office, got his chewing out, left, delivered the item, and went to watch the match, which he thoroughly enjoyed.

-Knowing that anytime he wanted to take a day, this was all he had to do.
+Anytime he wanted to take a day, this was the method.

-Some days he'd take two or three items and not be seen in the precincts of the office until quitting time.
+Some days Eric would take two or three items to be delivered and not be seen in the precincts of the office until quitting time.

-Unlike those who were 'chained' to the desk, Eric had a life outside of the building, and actually did a few paying jobs during his working day.
+Unlike those who were 'chained' to the desk, Eric had a life outside of the building, and actually did a few paying jobs for others during his working day.

 Miss Kings was one of those committed employees, who took an interest and worked hard, and didn't watch a clock.